 As the implementation of TPP nears we expect to see further shift of garment orders to the Vietnam based yarn, textile, garment and footwear companies we have mentioned.
 Indeed, this shift already appears to be taking place.
 In the first 5 months of this year Vietnam's textile and garment exports to the member countries of the TPP surged 70% year on year.
-As a reminder, we would expect all of our smart textiles holdings to benefit from the passing of TPP as all of our holdings have some portion of their production in Vietnam.
-However, it is Eclat and Formosa Taffeta which on a relative basis have the largest portion of their production based in Vietnam.
+A key holding for the fund, Toung Loong Textile Manufacturing, has a meaningful portion of its production in Vietnam and we would expect the company to benefit from the passing of TPP.
+Our other holding in this theme, Best Pacific International Holdings, has yet to expand into Vietnam but management are making this a focus and we believe the company could still be in time to reap the first round of benefits.
+More on the latter stock below.